Juli Furtado: Legacy

-In 1998, the book "Rugged Racer" was written about Juliana's struggles and successes, overcoming injuries in her pursuit of her dream to compete in the Olympics.
-Despite a short MTB career of 6 years, Juliana held a Guinness World Record for most career 1st-place finishes in MTB (male or female), and at that time her career total wins even exceeded the combined total wins of the most successful man (Ned Overend) and next most successful woman.
+In 1998, the book Rugged Racer was written about Juliana's struggles and successes, overcoming injuries in pursuit of her dream to compete in the Olympics.
+Despite a short MTB career of 6 years, Juliana held a Guinness World Record for most career 1st-place finishes in MTB (male or female) and, at that time, her career total wins exceeded the combined total wins of the most successful man (Ned Overend) and next most successful woman.

-She became the mother of a son in 2008, and is currently working again with the U.S. National ski team, as an advocate for retiring athletes.
+She became the mother of a son in 2008 and is currently working again with the U.S. National ski team, as an advocate for retiring athletes.

 Furtado was inducted into the Mountain Bike Hall of Fame in 1993 and the United States Bicycling Hall of Fame in 2005.